CalvinXu17/JamaSwift/README.md

     Swift for Linear Algebra(Vector/Matrix).
     It is translated from Jama(Java Matrix Package) and I call it Sama.
     Thanks for Jama's source and I translate it to Swift.
+    If there is something wrong, please tell me as soon as possible.

 # Usage
     It's Class and Method are the same as Jama, so you can google Jama for it's usage.